First-Time Visitors

 About The Reputation Algorithm

-This site is about how algorithms are shaping our reputations, both as individuals and as organizations.
+This newsletter is about how algorithms are shaping our reputations, both as individuals and as organizations.

-This site is for anyone who is interested in how technology is affecting how we as individuals and how the organizations to which we belong are perceived by others.
+This newsletter is for anyone who is interested in how technology is affecting how we as individuals and how the organizations to which we belong are perceived by others.

-Specifically, this site is for senior-level communications professionals who are responsible for their organization’s reputation.
+Specifically, The Reptuation Algorithm newsletter is for senior-level communications professionals who are responsible for their organization’s reputation.

-This site is for parents of young children who are thinking about their kids’ use of online communication tools, about the content they consume, and how they may present themselves to the world.
+This newsletter is for parents of young children who are thinking about their kids’ use of online communication tools, about the content they consume, and how they may present themselves to the world.

-The intent of this site is to help you think about the factors that contribute how algorithms understand and therefore present you or your organization to the wider world.
+The intent of The Reputation Algorithm is to help you think about the factors that contribute how algorithms understand and therefore present you or your organization to the wider world.

-This site is not about programming.
-While it may from time to time address certain programming concepts, those concepts are discussed in a way for the non-programmer to understand.
+This newsletter is not about programming.
+While I may from time to time address certain programming concepts, those concepts are discussed in a way for the non-programmer to understand.

 What You Need To Know Before You Start